Advanced

 One #home-* tag per page

-If a recipe page is tagged with two #home-* layouts, the first match in the precedence chain wins (the order they appear below).
+If a recipe page is tagged with two #home-* layouts, the first match in the precedence chain wins (the order on the layouts page).
 Stick to one layout tag per page.

 How to add a section row